 Registration in the provisional class permits a physician to practise medicine with specific limits and conditions granted by the Registration Committee, including the requirement to have both a sponsoring organization and a supervisor approved by the College.
 A provisional registrant is required to complete Canadian qualifying exams within a specified time period, or s/he may be eligible to participate in a comprehensive workplace assessment to advance to the full class of registration.

-The expectations for sponsors and supervisors can be found here:
+The expectations for sponsors can be found here.

 Not sure what class of registration you are eligible for?
 Follow the questions in these flow-charts to determine if you may be eligible in either the full or provisional class of registration: